List of successful English Channel swimmers: Second unaided successful crossing, by Thomas Burgess

+Other early crossings

-Henry Sullivan was successful in his seventh attempt.
+Henry Sullivan was successful at his seventh attempt, becoming the third person, and the first American, to make the crossing.
 He entered the water in Dover at 4:20 on Sunday afternoon, 5 August 1923.
 Choppy waters and capricious tides forced him to swim an estimated 90 km.
-He reached shore at Calais at 8:05 in the evening of 6 August, finishing in 27 hours and 45 minutes.
+He reached shore at Calais at 20:05 on 6 August, finishing in 27 hours and 45 minutes.
 Two other swimmers completed the swim that same summer.
-Enrique Tirabocchi, from Argentina, completed the swim on 13 August, finishing in a record time of 16 hours and 33 minutes and becoming the first person to swim the route starting from the French side of the Channel.
-American Charles Toth of Boston completed the swim on 9 September 1923, in 16 hours and 40 minutes, missing by two days the expiration of a £1,000 prize offered by the Daily Sketch for anyone who completed the swim, a prize that both Sullivan and Tirabocchi received from a representative of the Daily Sketch waiting on the shore with a cheque in hand.
+Enrique Tirabocchi, from Argentina, completed the swim on 13 August, finishing in a record time of 16 hours and 33 minutes and the first person to swim the route starting from France.
+American Charles Toth of Boston completed the swim on 9 September 1923, in 16 hours and 40 minutes, two days after the expiration of a £1,000 prize offered by the Daily Sketch for anyone who completed the swim, a prize that both Sullivan and Tirabocchi received from a representative of the Daily Sketch waiting on the shore with a cheque in hand.

+First crossings by women

-Gertrude Ederle's successful cross-channel swim began at Gris Nez in France at 07:05 on the morning of 6 August 1926.
+American Gertrude Ederle's successful cross-channel swim began at Gris Nez in France at 07:05 on 6 August 1926.
 Her trainer was Burgess.
 She came ashore at Kingsdown, Kent, England, in a total time of 14 hours and 39 minutes, making her the first woman to complete the crossing and setting the record for the fastest time, breaking the previous mark set by Tirabocchi by almost two hours.
-A reporter from The New York Times, who had accompanied Ederle's support team on a tugboat, recounted that Ederle was confronted by a British immigrations official, who recorded the biographical details of Ederle and the individuals on board the ship, none of whom had been carrying their passports.
+A reporter from The New York Times, who had accompanied Ederle's support team on a tugboat, recounted that Ederle was confronted by a British immigration official, who recorded the biographical details of Ederle and the individuals on board the ship, none of whom had been carrying their passports.
 Ederle was finally allowed to come ashore, after promising that she would report to the authorities the following morning.